wonderhoss/pleiades/README.md

 * _Note: Pleiades is a demonstration project, provided as-is_

-Pleiades subscribes to the `recentchanges` event stream provided by the Wikimedia foundation and re-publishes each event received to either a Kafka topic or a separate file on the filesystem.
+Pleiades subscribes to the `recentchange` event stream [provided by the Wikimedia Foundation](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) and re-publishes each event received to either a Kafka topic or a separate file on the filesystem.

 It supports resuming subscriptions from historic event IDs in case of interruption.